canndrew/netsim/docs/02_hello_world.md

     spawn::ipv4_tree(&network.handle(), Ipv4Range::global(), server_recipe);
 ```

-When server device starts it binds UDP socket to given IP address and waits
+When this device starts it binds a UDP socket to the given IP address and waits
 for incoming UDP datagrams.
 Now we will use `ipv4_plug` to send raw IP packets to this device: